MITLibraries/.github/README.md

 ## Publish Lambda Container

 This is almost exactly the same as the Fargate workflows.
 The only difference is the inclusion of the name of the Lambda function itself.
+See the Fargate section above for full details.

 ### lambda-shared-deploy-dev.yml and lambda-shared-deploy-stage.yml